12 Roots of a polynomial

 12.1.3 The solveset function

 SymPy is phasing in the solveset function to replace solve.
 The main reason being that solve has too many different output types (a vector, a dictionary, …).
 The output of solveset is always a set.
-For tasks like this, which return a finite set, we use the elements function to access the individual answers.
+For tasks like this, which return a finite set, we use the collect function to access the individual answers.
 To illustrate:

 p = 8x^4 - 8x^2 + 1